AdobeDocs/commerce-admin.en/help/catalog/search-terms.md

       - `couch, sofa, davenport`
       - `wrought iron, rot iron, rod iron`

-   - To merge these synonyms into a group with others that have the same scope, select the **Merge existing synonyms** checkbox.
+   - To merge these synonyms into a group with others that have the same scope, select the **[!UICONTROL Merge existing synonyms]** checkbox.

-1. When complete, click **Save Synonym Group**.
+1. When complete, click **[!UICONTROL Save Synonym Group]**.

    ![Search synonyms group grid - saved group](./assets/search-synonym-group-grid.png)<!-- zoom -->

 ### Edit a synonym group

-1. In the _Search Synonyms_ grid, click the row of any record to open the synonym group in edit mode.
+1. In the _[!UICONTROL Search Synonyms]_ grid, click the row of any record to open the synonym group in edit mode.

 1. Make the necessary changes.

-1. When complete, click **Save Synonym Group**.
+1. When complete, click **[!UICONTROL Save Synonym Group]**.

 ### Delete a synonym group